MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-611-Organization/subpart-P-Termination-System-Institution-Status/section-611.1255.md

 ##### § 611.1255 Exit fee calculation. #####

-Link to an amendment published at 87 FR 27492, May 9, 2022.

-(a) *Final exit fee calculation - terminating association.* Calculate the final exit fee in the following order:
+(a) *Final exit fee calculation—terminating association.* Calculate the final exit fee in the following order:

 (1) Base your exit fee calculation on the average daily balances of assets and liabilities for the 12-month period preceding the termination date.
 Assume for this calculation that you have not paid or accrued the items described in paragraph (a)(4)(ii) and (iii) of this section.